natemac/Anticipation-Daily/readme.md

-# Daily Anticipation Game Project
+# Daily Anticipation Game Project - Previous Project

 This project recreates the classic Nintendo game "Anticipation" as a modern web application, consisting of two main components: